I have been extremely honoured to have had affiliations with some of Kitchener-Waterloo’s local arts and community organizations:

 As a founding member of The Art District Gallery, I have been very proud to have been Chair of the Curation Committee from May to December of 2015.
 Ultimately, running even a small portion of a gallery requires tremendous time and effort!
-I had stepped away from being a gallery member for a while to focus more on my painting, but now have rejoined this wonderful group of talented artists!
+I had stepped away from being a gallery member since I move to Hamilton, and truly miss the creative fellowship with a very talented group of artists!

 Button Factory Arts has been hard at work for the last 20 years to provide amazing programs, support, and events for artists, artists in training, art enthusiasts and arts organizations in the Waterloo Region.